 But the glimmers of the coming spring continue as well.
-Some animals are “planting their seeds” for the coming year, including the Black Bears and River Otters, both of whom give birth this month.
+Some animals are “planting their seeds” for the coming year, including the Black Bears and River Otters, both of whom are giving birth.
 Many of our wind-pollinated trees are in flower, during this time when the broad leaves of deciduous trees have been dropped, and this allows wind-bourn pollen to reach further without as many obstacles.
-Unfortunately the many species of juniper in our area are among this group, making the next several months the peak allergy season for humans (and some other animals) in the Mogollon Highlands.
+Unfortunately, the many species of juniper in our area are among this group, making the next several months the peak allergy season for humans (and some other animals) in the Mogollon Highlands.

-January, with its snowfalls and floods, is one of the best times of the year to study the activity of mammals by examining their tracks in fresh snow and flood-swept riverine sand.
-Not only does this season present us with the best tracking substrates, but mammals are particularly active during the breaks between storms, as they search actively for food, so a small area of pristine snow or mud can yield amazing tracks and fascinating stories.
+January, with its snowfalls and floods, is one of the best times of the year to study the activity of mammals by examining their tracks in fresh snow and clean riverine sand.
+Not only does this season present us with the best tracking substrates, but mammals are particularly active during the breaks between storms, searching actively for food, so a small area of pristine snow or mud can yield amazing tracks and fascinating stories.
 Look especially for intersecting trails of different animals, and signs of predators tracking prey.
-We are lucky to live in a part of North America where activity in the Wilds never goes completely silent, and the stories of our animal neighbors are abundant.
+We are lucky to live in a part of North America where activity in the wilds never goes completely silent, and the stories of our animal neighbors are abundant.

 • Snow covers the high mountains and melts slowly, trickling through the soil to recharge large underground lakes called aquifers.
 Aquifers recharge at extraordinarily slow rates, however, and typically only from this type of gradual melting.
 Snow will cling to the north sides of the mountains for many months, feeding our rivers and aquifers through the spring.